Google Wednesday launched a payment system for publishers of digital content,

 The complaints in some cases have ended up as civil copyright lawsuits, and Google has always defended itself saying that its practices of crawling, indexing and displaying portions of content are protected by the fair use principle.

-On Wednesday, the Wall Street Journal reported that the OnePass program calls for Google to keep a 10 percent commission on publisher revenue, less than the 30 percent Apple will charge.
+Wall Street Journal reported that the OnePass program calls for Google to keep a 10 percent commission on publisher revenue, less than the 30 percent Apple will charge.

 Google didn’t immediately respond to a request for comment.